sierpinskiii/quisp-textbook.github.io/contents/vscode.md

-# Setting up Visual Studio Code Environment
+# Setting up the Visual Studio Code Environment

 Visual Studio Code is the editor of choice for many people (and most of our team members also use it), so we decided to make a guide on how to setup your workspace so you can get the most functionality out of VSCode (e.g. code formatting, linting, intellisense, etc) and developing QuISP is smooth as possible.